pip-services/pip-services-docs/content/en/node/kafka/queues/kafka_message_queue.md

 #### close
-Closes a component and frees the used resources.
+Closes a component and frees used resources.

 > `public` close(correlationId: string): Promise\<void\>